area51b/sea-lion-rag-cnasg/README.md

-# sea-lion-rag-cnasg
+# Multilingual Context-aware chatbot by CNASG
-Multilingual Context-aware chatbot by CNASG
+Multilingual Context-aware chatbot by CNASG, developed using LlamaIndex and Ollama